teilWERK/ewindow.org/index.md

 The E-windows can be set up with low-cost technologies (Raspberry Pi, a Speakerphone, flat monitor, webcam) and is a dedicated single-app device, not a desktop computer, not a smartphone.

-If people want to meet in front of the window, they act exactly as if they would plan to meet someone at the bar:

-A – meet people by chance: you go, take a coffee, and start talking to someone you don’t know, or someone you know and who is taking a coffee at the same time

-B – you send a message to someone and just say “see you in 5 minutes at the e-window”

 People can meet and start business relationships as well.
 And why don't just use skype?
 To make a skype call, you have to ALREADY know who you are calling, you need their contact.
 With the electronic window, you can easily interact with people you never met before.
 But you might have seen their video tutorial online...

 # Use it for your network

 The "electronic window" is a direct way to establish connections between rooms and spaces.
 Just imagine a window in the wall.
+If you need to have a long lasting video communication with someone for any reason, do it.
 You can use the ewindow in a closed network, as you like.
-If you need to have a long lasting video communication with someone for any reason, do it.

 # How to become part of the multifactory network?

+Our goal is to permanently connect open work/hack/make/share spaces with similar attitude in different cities around the world.

+We are building a multi-level network of such spaces, a community of real people, who make a living in the collaborative economy --> the [Multifactory Network.](MultiFactory.md)

-If you are member of a collaborative shared workspace (like a fablab, a makerspace or a shared studio) and you would like to join the multifactory network.
+If you are member of a collaborative shared workspace and you would like to join the multifactory network.
 We are open to meet you!

-You just go to the coffee-break area, or to the café, and you can see other people from another space, talk to them, exchange ideas, give and get suggestions on what you’re doing.

-It is intended to link between public/open work/hack/make/share spaces in different cities.
-We are building a multi-level network of such spaces, a community of real people, who make a living in the collaborative economy --> the [Multifactory Network.](MultiFactory.md)

 If a shared workspace want to join the network some members on behalf of the space has to:
 1. visit another space already into the network